 Our mission is to train excellent bio-scientists who understand how living systems work

 and can innovate to address global challenges, such as the impact of climate change, a healthier old age, sustainable food production, land use and energy production.

 The collaboration has attracted three major investments from the Biotechnology and Biological Sciences Research Council (BBSRC) which together with additional investment from the partner universities is currently supporting 133 PhD studentships across 4 years at our three Universities.

-Our students are part of a larger cohort and we offer a structured programme of cohort-wide training modules developed specifically for the DTP in core skills such as bioscience technologies, advanced imaging, data analysis and business development/commercialisation.
+Our students are part of a larger cohort and we offer a structured programme of cohort-wide training modules developed specifically for the DTP in core skills such as bioscience technologies, advanced imaging and data analysis.
 Your training includes the Professional Internships for PhD Students (PIPS), where you will spend three months at a host organisation of your choosing.
 You will gain experience of work in a professional environment, as well as acquiring transferable skills that will be beneficial in your future career.

 Find out about the different types of studentships on offer and how to apply on our main Apply page.